Kingston Riverside: Mink and Seals

 4lb bream caught today

-Part of the trick is to enrol the new residents in support of local environmental protection.
-Some of the wildlife is obvious such as the large bream regularly caught by the fisherman, the small fish sought by the kingfisher (as well as the cormorants who regularly turn Stephens Ait into a scene from the orient).
+Part of the challenge is to enlist residents in support of local environmental protection.
+Some wildlife is obvious, such as the large bream regularly caught by fishermen and the small fish sought by kingfishers, as well as the cormorants and Egyptian Geese that turn Stephens Ait into a scene from the Orient.

 Egyptian goose